Python API

 Loads data into DSI using the specified parameter reader_name

-- The expected file extension depends on the selected reader_name:
+- The expected input type depends on the selected reader_name:

 “CSV” → .csv